Get the kit — A$297

 All key personnel must meet suitability requirements, which include:

-The SIL Rescue Kit includes a Key Personnel Suitability Assessment template that documents all required suitability information in an audit-ready format.
+The Complete SIL Kit includes a Key Personnel Suitability Assessment template that documents all required suitability information in an audit-ready format.

 Meeting Structure and Frequency